rkuchumov/intel-tbb/README.md

 # Intel(R) Threading Building Blocks with modified task scheduler to allow for deque operations analysis.

 Right now scheduler with only 2 workers is supported.
-Before the execution of any operation with deque (push, pop, steal) workers specify it by setting flags in shared memory.
-When this operations is finished corresponding flags are also changed.
+Before executing any operation with deques (push, pop, steal) workers specify it by setting flags in shared memory.
+When this operation is finished corresponding flags are also changed.
 Statistics is collected by the third thread that checks in infinite loop what workers are doing.

 Statistics inforamtion includes:
-* the number of iterations of stattistic thread
+* the number of iterations of statistic thread
 * average number of deque operations per iteration
 * the number of concurrent executions of `push`, `pop` and `noop` and their probabilities
 * total number of `push`, `pop` and `steal` operations

-For example, output of `./statistics/fib 25 10` -- calculating 25-th Fibonacci number 10 times using recurrence formula.
+For example, `./statistics/fib 25 10` calculates 25-th Fibonacci number 10 times using recurrence formula and produces following output:

 ```
 ====================== Deques Stats =====================